aurooj/Hand-Segmentation-in-the-Wild/README.md

 ![cvpr-poster](images/cvpr2018-AUK.jpg)

 ### License
-We only provide the annotations for the YouTube videos.
-The copyright to the videos belong to YouTube.
+We only provide the annotations for the videos in EYTH and images in HOF.
+The copyright to the videos belong to YouTube, and images are collected from internet.
 The license for our annotations is in the license.txt file.

 ### Acknowledgements
 We would like to thank undergraduate students Cristopher Matos, and Jose-Valentin Sera-Josef, and MS student Shiven Goyal for helping us in data annotations.